Woutah/configurun/README.md

 </p>

 ## Run Queue
 The run-queue window manages the currently running items.
-This could either be [locally](#local-app), or remote, when using a [client-app](#client-side) and a [server-instance](#server-side) on which the actual Run-Queue is running.
+This could either be locally when using a [local-app](#local-app), or remotely, when using a [client-app](#client-side) and a [server-instance](#server-side) on which the actual Run-Queue is running.
 The Run-Queue allows us to add/remove items, pause/resume items, change the queue-order of items, and start autoprocessing, which will automatically start the next item in the queue when the current item is finished.
 We can set the number of processors as well, to run multiple items in parallel.
 <p align="center">
 	<!-- <img src="./configurun/examples/images/run_queue_example.png" width="1100" /> -->
 	<img src="https://raw.githubusercontent.com/Woutah/configurun/main/configurun/examples/images/run_queue_example.png" width="400" />